-Symbol Meaning Comments \wedge WARNING Read information carefully and prepare safety appropriate action!
-21/03/18 10:00 WANNING To prevent any danger from personnel or other goods.
-Ignoring of this manual may cause danger to personnel, the plant or the environment and may lead to liability loss.
-Informazioni Servizio Seitron S.p.A.
+Symbol Meaning Comments 15/01/14 WARNING Read information carefully and prepare safety appropriate action!
+To prevent any danger from personnel or other goods.
+Disobey of this manual may cause danger to personnel, the plant or the environment and may lead to liability loss.
+Information Service Seitron S.p.A.
 Via del Commercio, 9/11 Mussolente, VI Tel.
-0424 567842 Information on LCD Fax.
-0424 567849 www.seitron.it Info@seitron.it Esc Dispose of the battery pack at the end of its - working life only at the dedicated collecting bin.
-Ensure correct disposal The customer takes care, at his own cost, that at the end of its working life the product is collected separately and it gets correctly recycled.
-O C ESC Keyboard with preformed keys with main control functions.
+0424 567842 Fax.
+0424 567849 www.seitron.it Info@seitron.it Information on LCD environment and may lead to liability loss.
+Ensure correct disposal Dispose of the battery pack at the end of its working life only at the dedicated collecting bin.
+The customer takes care, on his own costs, that at the end of its working life the product is collected separately and it gets correctly recycled.
+OK P Keyboard with preformed keys with main control functions.